 Yering Station Art Gallery Award

 People’s Choice Award

-Applications for the 2016 Yarra Valley Arts / Yering Station Sculpture Exhibition and Awards closed on the 4 July
+Download a PDF version of the Yarra Valley Arts / Yering Station Sculpture Exhibition and Awards Entry Form here

 For further information please contact Dr Ewen Jarvis / Curator: